kirarpit/decision-trees/README.md

 - 88% accuracy on the testing set was obtained after implementing Chi-Square method with 95% confidence.
 - 90% accuracy on the testing set was obtained with Chi-Square and 99% confidence.
 - Further increasing the confidence level didn’t show any improvement in the accuracy.
+- 93% accuracy on the testing set was obtained by implementing random forest with 17 trees each with randomly chosen 60% of the training set without replacement.
+(Since, random forest wasn’t asked, it is kept separately as a file)

 ## Which option works well and why
 - The best accuracy was obtained using Chi-Square with 99% confidence.
 With lower confidence level, the accuracy dropped because of overfitting since lower confidence level would mean further splitting of the node.
 For instance, with 0% confidence level, every different case in the training set would have a different node, given no noise.
 - With higher confidence level than 99%, the model is generalising too much and could possibly underfit.
 In my implementation, I got similar results with 99.5%.
 - A model with Chi-Square performs better than relying on IG to be 0.
 That happens since in the latter approach model would overfit.
 It’s tantamount to Chi-Square with 0% confidence.
 - I suspect, further improvement could be made by working on the ambiguous data.
 In my implementation during the training, rows with ambiguous characters were simply removed since there were only 7 of them.
 And in the prediction step, when encountered an ambiguous character, a prediction was made using the data distribution of the current node.
+- Random forest improves the accuracy significantly.
+I believe since it’s trained on different parts of the same training set, it reduces the variance a lot.
+Another important aspect to random forest is that they don’t overfit at all.
+Adding more trees wouldn’t lead to overfitting.